eileenmcnaughton/omnipay-shell/README.md

 The shell extension uses functions to declare the required fields and the getData function in the shell extension validates these.
-(It is hoped these functions would also be accessible to the calling app to do pre-validation
+(It is hoped these functions would also be accessible to the calling app to do pre-validation Note that you are referencing the normalised Omnipay fields here not the ones defined by the processor

     public function getRequiredCoreFields()
     {